ghasolutions/atg-dust-11/README.md

 When writing tests for ATG you will inevitably need to define configuration files (*.properties) to write your tests against.
 I tend to prefer atomic testing and the thought of sharing a single configuration layer for all the tests frustrates me.
 I would much prefer and encourage each test to provide its own discreet set of configuration files.
 This may not always be practical in which case I would encourage package level configuration.

 When defining test cases it would be incredibly helpful to stick with a convention.
-Otherwise you’ll end up with the configuration mess you see within the original ATG Dust examples.
-Consider that only a few tests resulted in this mess from the original ATG Dust project:
+Otherwise you’ll end up with the confusing configuration you see within the original ATG Dust examples.
+Consider that only a few tests resulted in this file structure:

 ./resources/atg/adapter/gsa/rep1.xml
 ./resources/atg/adapter/gsa/rep2.xml